 - To perform the delete backup operation, you must run the command line interface with administrative privileges.

-- The Veeam Cloud Connect repository from which you want to delete a backup must be specified as a target location for backup files in the backup job settings.
+- [For Veeam Cloud Connect repository] The cloud repository from which you want to delete a backup must be specified as a target location for backup files in the backup job settings.
 To learn more, see Selecting Cloud Repository.

-- Credentials of the user account (tenant account or subtenant account) whose backup you want to delete must be specified in the backup job settings.
+- [For Veeam Cloud Connect repository] Credentials of the user account (tenant account or subtenant account) whose backup you want to delete must be specified in the backup job settings.
 To learn more, see Specifying User Account Settings.

-To delete a Veeam Agent backup from the cloud repository, use a command with the following syntax:
+To delete a Veeam Agent backup, use a command with the following syntax:

 "C:\Program Files\Veeam\Endpoint Backup\Veeam.EndPoint.Manager.exe" /deletebackup